 Make sure that the transparent top does not extend beyond the nail.

 You can remove excess with an orange stick.
 If the varnish is “baked” in the lamp, nothing can dissolve it and the varnish that has gone beyond the nail can cause the manicure to become unstable.
-“Bake” the top in the lamp for 2 minutes or 30 seconds depending on the type of lamp.
+“Bake” the top in the lamp for 2 minutes or 30 seconds depending on the type of lamp. - Apply a thin layer of colored shellac.

 The layer should be very thin, almost transparent!
 Layer thickness is a typical mistake for beginners.
 By analogy with ordinary varnish, when we try to even out all the flaws with new and new strokes, beginners do the same with shellac, as a result, a too thick layer of varnish swells up after a couple of days.
 You also need to “seal” the edge with color.
-Cure the layer in a lamp.
+Cure the layer in a lamp. - Apply the next layer of colored varnish.

 The layer should again be thin.